G.B.F. (film): Rating

 The film received an R rating from the MPAA for "sexual references".
 Director Stein responded to the rating by saying, "I always thought of G.B.F. as a PG-13 movie, but we were given an R 'For Sexual References' while not having a single F-bomb, hint of nudity or violence in the film.
 Perhaps the ratings box should more accurately read 'For Homosexual References' or 'Too Many Scenes of Gay Teens Kissing.'
 I look forward to a world where queer teens can express their humor and desire in a sweet, fun teen film that doesn't get tagged with a cautionary R."

 Release

-G.B.F. made its official Hollywood premiere at Chinese 6 Theater in Los Angeles, California on November 19, 2013.
+G.B.F. had its official Hollywood premiere at Chinese 6 Theater in Los Angeles, California on November 19, 2013.
 Prior to its theatrical release, the film was screened at many film festivals.

 Critical reception

-The film has a score of 80% on review-aggregate website Rotten Tomatoes based on 41 reviews, with an average rating of 6.39/10.
+The film has a score of 80% on the review-aggregate website Rotten Tomatoes based on 41 reviews, with an average rating of 6.39/10.
 The site's consensus reads, "G.B.F. explores high school relationship dynamics and teen stereotypes with a refreshingly humorous touch - and surprisingly subtle smarts".

-On Metacritic, the film has a 56 out of 100 rating based on 14 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a 56 out of 100 rating based on 14 critics, indicating "mixed or average" reviews.

 Home media

-The film made its DVD debut on February 11, 2014 in the US.
+The film was released on DVD on February 11, 2014, in the US.